 In Hong Kong, thousands of girls like Connie are exploited in the commercial sex industry.
 Living on the margins of society, they face extreme challenges when trying to get healthcare, go to school, or find another job.

 At the nightclub, Connie endured terrible hardship, including a violent attempted rape.
-When she was arrested at age 18, she reached out to Teen’s Key for help.
+Trapped in a tough world, where young girls like her were exploited against their will, Connie was arrested at age 18.
+Then she reached out to Teen’s Key for help.

 The only organization of its kind in Hong Kong, Teen’s Key helps teens caught in the sex industry to access the tools and resources they need to rebuild their lives and realize their potential.

-Because this vulnerable population is largely invisible, Teen’s Key conducts outreach on the streets and in nightclubs, as well as online.
+Because this population of young people is largely invisible, Teen’s Key conducts outreach on the streets and in nightclubs, as well as online.
 Most teens involved in commercial sex operate on the internet, which is also where they are most comfortable accessing information about health, safe sex, and human rights.

 Once trust has been established, Teen’s Key offers individualized, life-changing services: legal advice, health services, peer support groups, and academic and occupational counseling to help each girl understand her rights and shape her own future.

 For girls in secondary school, Teen’s Key holds seminars on reproductive health and offers an innovative series of classes on body image, with the goal of helping beneficiaries to make positive and healthy choices.

 In Connie’s case, Teen’s Key educated her on her legal rights and accompanied her through a yearlong prosecution process.
 Now, at age 21, Connie is studying to pass the Hong Kong Diploma of Secondary Education exam.
 She then hopes to apply for a degree in psychology, which she wants to use to help girls like her.